 A Follow up note from Thom Singer (Keynote Speaker):

 Hello and thank you for visiting ThomSinger.com.
-Please click on the “HOME” button and look at my spake video.
+Please click on the “HOME” button and review my speaker video.

-Seeking a keynote speaker for your next event?
+Seeking a conference keynote speaker for your next event?
+Looking for an opening keynote, closing keynote or after dinner speaker?
 I would enjoy having a conversation.
 Finding the right speaker is one of the most important things you will do to insure you conference is a success.
 I want to be that keynote speaker!

 I am not the right fit for every event, but I get excited talking to association and corporate meeting professionals about their upcoming events.
 It is common that I will share other speaker ideas with you.
 I want to help point you to several professional speakers if we decide I am not the one for you.
 Other speakers ask me why I do this?
 The answer is because I love the meetings business and am honored to have spent more than 10 years as a keynote speaker.
 This is bigger than just me.